Brent Qvale

-Brent Qvale (/'kwɑːliː/ KWAH-lee; born March 11, 1991) is an American football offensive tackle who is a free agent.
-He was signed by the New York Jets as an undrafted free agent in 2014.
-He played college football at Nebraska.
+Brent Qvale (/'kwɑːliː/ KWAH-lee; born March 11, 1991) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Nebraska Cornhuskers and was signed by the New York Jets as an undrafted free agent in 2014.

 Early years

 Qvale attended Williston High School in Williston, North Dakota.
 Qvale played American football and basketball for Williston, and finished in second place in voting for North Dakota Mr. Basketball in 2009.

 College career

-Qvale enrolled at the University of Nebraska, where he played college football for the Nebraska Cornhuskers.
+Qvale enrolled at the University of Nebraska–Lincoln, where he played college football for the Nebraska Cornhuskers.
 As a result of a shoulder injury, he redshirted in his first year at Nebraska.
 He served as a reserve at offensive guard in 2010 and 2011.
 In 2012, after two years as a reserve, Qvale succeeded Tyler Moore as the Cornhuskers' starting left tackle.
 Qvale played in 53 games for the Cornhuskers, with 18 games started.
 He was not selected in the 2014 NFL draft.